 First time run

 When you start the application for the first time you need to give a drive and directory where Data Crow can save its files with your data.
 When that's done the program starts and will exit hard with the error SYS1808 with exeption-code 0005.
 This has probably to do that it want to write some kind of log file.
 Its seen with more programs at first start.
 Restart Data Crow and you find that all is working as it should.
 There is an incompatibility between Oracle and OpenJDK which has to do with images.
 PNG images are read and saved in the database, all others are ignored.
+All pictures stored in the copy/paste buffer can be added into Data Crow, in short, open the picture in PMView Pro and copy it.
+Go to Data Crow and use the option "Add from memory".
 If you peak into the database data you can find your images as JPG images.
-There are some manuals available on www.datacrow.net
+There are some manuals available on www.datacrow.net.
+On 23 August 2017 - Data Crow 4.2.2 has been released, on 2 April 2018 the message - Data Crow - the end.
+With version 4.0.1 we're not far behind.

 In the file you can find the above command files (all drive letters are on set to C:) and an OS/2 Data Crow icon: datacrow-ecs.zip.